snawaza243/snawaza243/README.md

 - 👋 Hi, I’m @snawaza243
-👀 I’m interested in AI, UI
+- 👀 I’m looking to freelance
-- 🌱 I’m currently practicing React
+- 🌱 I’m working on React
-- 💞️ I’m looking to freelance
+- 💞️ Love to share the experience
 - 📫 SocialMedia/@snawaza243

 <!---